“Lost your mojo? Fighting burnout? Time to learn about meditation and mindfulness for runners! “

 It is also important to consider mindfulness, a close companion of meditation.
 Mindfulness is the practice of acknowledging the in-the-moment senses experienced.
 Focused mindfulness sessions is often described as “grounding” and brings a sense of calm to a cluttered head space.

-I suggest you incorporate meditation and mindfulness into running, whether for fitness or training.
+I suggest you incorporate meditation and mindfulness into daily workout schedule, whether for fitness or training.
 Meditation and mindfulness are the only techniques I have found effective in pulling myself out of dark periods of burnout.
 Forcing yourself back out on the road every day, delays “burnout recovery.”
 Ending burnout requires intention and practice to find your love of the sport once again.

-The Burnout Cure – Utilizing Meditation and Mindfulness
+Fighting Burnout – Utilizing Meditation and Mindfulness For Runners

-I suggest using the following meditation and mindfulness techniques.
+I suggest using the following meditation and mindfulness techniques as tools for fighting burnout.
 You will not be disappointed!

 - Pre-Run Mindfulness Session: Use the time before you run to absorb yourself into the experience of setting out your gear, and putting on your gear with focus (underwear, shorts, shirt, heart rate strap, etc.).
 Avoid rushing out the door.
 Stay focused on each action of your pre-run routine.